Social Work Education at Park University

 About the BSW Program

 Park University’s BSW prepares students for beginning professional practice in a wide variety of social service settings.
 As generalist social work practitioners, graduates will be prepared to work with diverse populations.
 The Strengths Perspective and Eco-systems theory serve as overarching conceptual frameworks throughout the curriculum.
-The BSW program includes both classroom work and two-semester field instruction in a social service agency; is fully accredited; currently only offered face-to-face on the Parkville campus; and requires 122 total credit hours to graduate.
+The BSW program includes both classroom work and two-semester field instruction in a social service agency; is fully accredited; senior year BSW courses are currently only offered face-to-face on the Parkville campus; and requires 122 total credit hours to graduate.

 Students considering social work as a major at Park must have a strong desire to help others help themselves as they resolve personal, social, or environmental problems.
-While it is both challenging and rewarding, the practice of social work requires a sharp intellect, empathetic interpersonal skills, good personal adjustment, and a commitment to maintaining ethical relationships with colleagues, staff, supervisors, and service participants.
+WBoth challenging and rewarding, social work practice requires a sharp intellect, empathetic interpersonal skills, good personal adjustment, and a commitment to maintaining ethical relationships with colleagues, staff, supervisors, and service participants.
 Students are required to apply to the BSW Program, this is a separate process from declaring a Social Work major.
 Please see BSW Admission Criteria for more information on application to the BSW Program.

 A BSW from Park University will prepare you to assume your place in molding and shaping a better society.
 You will learn how social welfare policy has a profound influence on peoples' circumstances, decisions and on how social work is organized and delivered.
 You will learn various theories which serve to help us gain a deeper understanding for how human beings behave in the social environment.
 You will learn the importance of research in guiding and directing helping efforts that are effective and efficient.
 And, you will gain a range of interpersonal helping skills, including relationship building, assessing for strengths in people and in communities, and how to collaboratively develop strategies for advocating on behalf of those who lack power and influence.
 Integrating themes of the curriculum are Strengths Perspective, Social and Economic Justice, and Multicultural Competence from a global perspective.